Problems With Ovulation

 The ovaries may produce too little estrogen.

 The pituitary gland may produce too much prolactin, a hormone that stimulates milk production.
-High levels of prolactin (hyperprolactinemia) may result in low levels of the hormones that trigger ovulation.
+High levels of prolactin (hyperprolactinemia) may result in low levels of the hormones that stimulate ovulation.
 Prolactin levels may be high because of a pituitary gland tumor (prolactinoma), which is almost always noncancerous.

 Polycystic ovary syndrome, which is usually characterized by excess weight and excess production of male hormones by the ovaries